Hi,

 Imagine you have one unit of energy to spend.
 Maybe it’s one hour a day.
 Maybe it’s $300/mo.
 Maybe it’s 200 miles of driving a month.
 Whatever it is, it’s finite and precious.
 Personally, I like to think of it like a pink energon cube from the old Transformers animated TV show.

-When you invest that same unit of energy into those five different growth paths, you don’t get equal returns.
+When you invest that same unit of energy into those five different growth paths, you don’t get equal returns and that energy likely won’t come in the same form, though it could depending on your goals.

-One path might return 1.5 units of energy for every 1 you invest.
+So, when mapping this same idea onto the growth paths we talked about earlier, one path might return 1.5 units of energy for every 1 you invest.
 Another might return 5 units.
-A third moght return .8 units.
-A fourth might return 7 units and the fifth 15 units.
+A third might return .8 units.
+A fourth might return 15 units and the fifth might return 7 units.

-If you charted it out, your ROI might like the below:
+If you charted it out, your ROE might like the below:

-As you can see, you would get good returns from multiple of these, path but the Evangelism path gives you double the ROI as the next closest path.
-So, if you only have one unit of energy, you should be investing 100% of it into the growth path with the highest ROI.
+As you can see, you would get good returns from multiple of these paths, but the Evangelism path gives you double the ROE as the next closest path.
+So, if you only have one unit of energy, you should be investing 100% of it into the growth path with the highest ROE.

 But we don’t do this, do we?